pangenome/sweepga/docs/fastga_pangenome_analysis.typ

 For *large-scale pangenomes*: Memory scales as O(H·L), becoming prohibitive beyond ~100 haplotypes for whole genomes.
 The practical solution is hierarchical alignment: use sparse global alignment to build a pangenome graph (e.g., with impg), extract local homologous chunks where L is reduced to 100 kb–1 Mb, then apply FastGA self-alignment within each chunk with appropriate `-f 10×H` setting.

-*Process overhead observations*: The high system time in all-pairs mode (808.55s system vs 138.06s user) reveals that process creation overhead dominates CPU usage.
-Each of 42 genome pairs requires a separate FastGA invocation, creating substantial overhead.
-This could potentially be optimized through process reuse or batch processing.
+*Process overhead observations*: The high system time in all-pairs mode (808.55s system vs 138.06s user) likely reflects I/O, memory allocation, and kernel work across 42 separate FastGA processes.
+While the exact breakdown is unclear, running 42 independent processes clearly incurs overhead that self-alignment avoids.

 == Validation of Theoretical Model